The New Housing Crisis: Shut Out Of The Market

 Marjie and Ben Vick in suburban Denver have been in their current house for four years.
 Their property has almost doubled in value since they purchased it.

 "We thought it was pretty incredible," said Ben.
-Incredible, that is,, until he and his wife started looking for a new house with a bigger yard and could find nothing.
+Incredible, that is, until he and his wife started looking for a new house with a bigger yard and could find nothing.

 Every house they looked at they were outbid or lost to cash offers.